Engineering WIL Internship

 How to Apply

-To apply, submit your application via InPlace (link TBA).
+To apply, see the following UniHub link: https://unihub.qut.edu.au/students/jobs/detail/3753242/engineering-wil-internship-qut.
 Applications must include an academic transcript, cover letter and resume outlining relevant skills and job suitability.
-Applications will close 5:00pm Monday the 30th of November.
+Applications will close 5:00pm Monday the 7th of December.